What is the ‘ssl certificate problem unable to get local issuer certificate’ error

 Alternatively, it can be due to incorrect configuration for Git on your system or when using git inside Visual Studio Code (VS Code) terminal.

 A valid HTTPS handshake requires both the client and the server to create a secure connection, allowing for safe communication between your local machine and where the source code is hosted.
-When the SSL certificate cannot be verified, Git cannot complete the HTTPS handshake with the server that hosts the repository.
+When the SSL certificate cannot be verified, for example because it is self-signed or issued by the corporate Certificate Authority (CA), Git cannot complete the HTTPS handshake with the server that hosts the repository.

 You can disable SSL certificate validation locally in Git using the following command: